OpenMDAO/POEMs/POEM_068.md

 In this scenario, often seen in propulsion modeling due to chemical equilibrium analysis equations, the optimizer enters an indefinite fail loop and eventually exits.

-OpenMDAO can avoid this outcome using the *restart* method because in the backtracking iteration, cached states from a previous successful model solution are used as initial guesses to the nonlinear system.
+OpenMDAO can avoid this outcome using the *restart from successful* method because in the backtracking iteration, cached states from a previous successful model solution are used as initial guesses to the nonlinear system.
 In theory, the previous successful solution should be the current point, and as the backtracking steps approach this point, the cached states become an increasingly better initial guess for the nonlinear solver.